lgrennan/ciftify/docs/README.md

 + **ciftify_recon_all**
   + Will convert any freeserfer output directory into an HCP (cifti space) output directory
 + **ciftify_subject_fmri**
-  + Will project a nifti functional scan to a cifti .dtseries.nii in that subjects hcp analysis directory
+  + Will project a nifti functional scan to a cifti .dtseries.nii in that subject's hcp analysis directory
-  + The subject's hcp analysis directory is created by runnning ciftify_recon_all on that participants freesurfer output
+  + The subject's hcp analysis directory is created by runnning ciftify_recon_all on that participant's freesurfer output
-  + will do fancy outlier removal to optimize the mapping in the process and then smooth the data in cifti space
+  + will do fancy outlier removal to optimize the mapping in the process, and then smooth the data in cifti space

 ## ciftify Tools